 Undergraduate Admissions utilizes a holistic application review considering all parts of the transfer student’s academic record.
 This includes the applications of students who have a cumulative transfer GPA of less than 3.0, have not earned an associate’s degree, or have earned an Associates of Applied Science (AAS).
 We are committed to reviewing all transfer applications for admission.
 Students are encouraged to include personal statements and any other documentation students feel will strengthen their application in addition to their academic coursework.

-Students transferring from out-of-state institutions are encouraged to review our major guides.
+Students are encouraged to review our major guides.

 Major guides provide an overview of every available major with a sample eight-semester academic plan.
 This plan will allow you to see the courses required to complete the major and review course descriptions.
 This information should help you determine how your earned credits fit within your desired major.
 If you are still taking classes at your current institution, we encourage you to compare the course description of your current courses to those required for your major at UT.

 Students taking classes at an out-of-state community college are encouraged to concentrate on the 100 and 200 level courses listed in the major guides.
 These are the courses most likely to transfer directly from your community college to UT.
 Many of these courses are listed in the first four semesters of the eight-semester academic plans.